Fusheng-Zhang-CN/pdsnd_github/README.md

 ### Date created

-2024-09-29
+2024-09-28
 ### Project Title
 Explore US Bikeshare Data

 ### Description
 This project is designed to explore and analyze bikeshare data from three major cities in the United States: Chicago, New York City, and Washington DC.
-The project includes a Python script that loads data from CSV files, performs various statistical analyses, and provides insights into bikeshare usage patterns.

 ### Files used
 bikeshare.py: Main script for analyzing bikeshare data.